 Publix at The Paramount

 Publix at The Paramount is one of the most convenient things about living in South Eola.
 You can walk to the grocery store.
-That sounds simple, but in most of Orlando, you are driving to everything.
+That sounds simple, but in most of Orlando, you're driving to everything.
 Having a full service Publix within walking distance changes the daily routine and is a real lifestyle upgrade for downtown residents.

 Constitution Green and Dog Friendly Living